 The preservation of water resources is one of the priority objectives in the Mediterranean countries.
 Pressure on water resources remains high, especially in the southern and eastern Mediterranean countries.

-The Mediterranean countries can be classified into three groups, according to the exploitation index of renewable natural resources:

-- The first group of countries' water withdrawals are close to or go beyond the average annual volume of renewable natural resources (index over 80%).
+The Mediterranean countries can be classified into three groups, according to the exploitation index of renewable natural resources: - The first group of countries' water withdrawals are close to or go beyond the average annual volume of renewable natural resources (index over 80%).
 These five countries (Egypt, Malta, Israel, Syria and Libya) are already experiencing great pressure on their natural resources and will have to meet a growing share of their demand with other "non-conventional" resources, like desalination or waste water. - A second group of countries are with an exploitation index of between 25 and 60% which could experience local or temporary pressure.
-This is the case for seven countries (Tunisia, Morocco, Algeria, Spain, Lebanon, Palestinian Territories and Cyprus).

-The indexes close to 100 could have several explanations: overexploitation of groundwater (Malta, Libva) or use of return water from agricultural drainage, allowing the gross withdrawals to exceed the primary renewable resources (Egypt).
+This is the case for seven countries (Tunisia, Morocco, Algeria, Spain, Lebanon, Palestinian Territories and Cyprus). - A third group of countries with an index lower than 25%: Italy, Turkey, France, Greece and Balkan countries.
+The indexes close to 100 could have several explanations: overexploitation of groundwater (Malta, Libya) or use of return water from agricultural drainage, allowing the gross withdrawals to exceed the primary renewable resources (Egypt).
 Calculated at the level of Mediterranean watersheds, the exploitation index is generally higher than the one who was calculated at the national level.

-The situation of the countries regarding available resources per capita is slightly different:

-- The countries experiencing water shortage with annual resources of under 500 m3/capita: Malta (82 m3/capita), Libya, Palestinian Territories, Israel, Algeria and Tunisia (403 m3/capita) - The "water-poor" countries with annual resources between 500 and 1000 m3/capita: Morocco (694 m3/capita), Egypt, Cyprus and Syria (980 m3/capita). - For other countries with annual resources higher than 1000 m3/capita, water is not a limiting factor for economic development.

-This indicator measures the relative pressure of annual withdrawals of renewable natural freshwater resources, including transport loss.
+The situation of the countries regarding available resources per capita is slightly different: - The countries experiencing water shortage with annual resources of under 500 m3/capita: Malta (82 m3/capita), Libya, Palestinian Territories, Israel, Algeria and Tunisia (403 m3/capita) - The "water-poor" countries with annual resources between 500 and 1000 m3/capita: Morocco (694 m3/capita), Egypt, Cyprus and Syria (980 m3/capita). - For other countries with annual resources higher than 1000 m3/capita, water is not a limiting factor for economic development.
+Definition This indicator measures the relative pressure of annual withdrawals of renewable natural freshwater resources, including transport loss.
 The resources of each country are defined by the surface or underground water streams which already exist or are entering in the territory.

-The annual available water is calculated over the medium to long term (30 years).

-FAO-Aquastat, World Resources Institute, Plan Bleu and its national 2008 and 2010 national reports
+Precautions / Notes The annual available water is calculated over the medium to long term (30 years).
+Sources / References FAO-Aquastat, World Resources Institute, Plan Bleu and its national 2008 and 2010 national reports

-3. Exploitation Index of renewable natural resources

-Exploitation Index of renewable natural resources along the period 2005-2010 in %

-Exploitation Index of renewable natural resources (countries and watersheds) along the period 2000-2010 in %
+Source : Plan Bleu from national sources Exploitation Index of renewable natural resources(countries and watersheds) along the period 2000- 2010 in %